FlamingLasrSwrd/flaminglasrswrd.github.io/_posts/hydroponicshowto/2019-03-18-why-vermiculite-may-not-work.md

 author: Elijah K. Dunn
 zotero-collection:
 abstract: >
+  Using vermiculite in hydroponic media mixes might be troubling for pH control.
 graphical-abstract:
 ---

+**This is a test post for a new website called hydroponicshowto.com.**

 > Only as little as 2.5 g of vermiculite was able to neutralise 25 mL of nutrient solutions... [@indrasumunar_vermiculites_2013]